RoryChenXY/gemini-workshop/05-mcp/README.md

 Start chatting and e.g. ask "Add 5 and 9".
 It should call the MCP tool.

-## 3. Connect to a remove MCP server
+## 3. Connect to a remote MCP server

 This example shows how to connect to a remote MCP server.